helenmurugan/the-groomers-network/README.md

 </details>

 ### Registration
-* The registration page has input fields for username, optional email address, and password.
+* The registration page has input fields for username, optional email address, password and password (again).
 * There is also a link to sign in, if the user already has an account.
 * When signed in, a popup message will inform the user 'Successfully signed in as {username}'.